ShepSims/OfflineDating/README.md

 # OfflineDating

-Mock up of a tinder clone
+Mock up of a minimalistic tinder clone